When and how should I seek help?

 Seeking help isn’t just for kids.
 Parents sometimes need support when their children experience peer victimization.
 Use the tips below to determine whether you need to seek help and, if so, where to find it.

 When to Seek Help

-In the WITS LEADerS Program, students learn to determine when they should seek help by asking themselves four questions:
+In the WITS LEADS Program, students learn to determine when they should seek help by asking themselves four questions:

 - Could you or someone else get hurt?

 - Does the situation make you feel afraid or uneasy?

 - Is this something you can’t handle alone?

 - Did your attempts to deal with the situation not work?

 These questions work equally well for parents.
 If you answer yes to any of the above questions, it is a good idea to seek help.